scionproto/scion/doc/ColibriDesign.rst

 Handle an E2E Setup Request
 ***************************
 #.
-The *COS* queries the store to admit the reservation
+The COLIBRI service queries the store to admit the reservation
 #.
 The store computes the allowed bandwidth (knowing the current segment reservation and
    the existing E2E reservations in it).
 #.
 The store pushes forward the setup request.